PoorBillyPilgrim/artcrawl-digital-exhibit/README.md

 ---

 ## Setup
 Below is a suggested workflow for obtaining, validating, and processing the user submitted data following the workflow I drafted as I experimented with the various data and media needed to create the prototype.
-In the interest of reducing the workload for IT&D, I would like to manage the intake of data.
+In the interest of reducing the workload for IT&D, I would be happy to manage the setup for deployment process.

 ### Workflow Outline
 Setting up the project for production in three steps: